Do you find yourself constantly seeking for (external) approval?

 Start by choosing to consistently speaking your truth.
 When you believe in an idea or have an opinion that differs from those around you – choose to stand by it.

 Be aware whenever you are tempted to conform to someone’s else’s opinion just for the sake of having them on your side and obtain their approval.

 When it comes to social media, choose not to freak out when someone doesn’t “like” your pictures, status updates or posts you shared.

-While it is always wonderful and comforting to have people believing in us and supporting our choices, there will be times that we need to be able to stand our grounds, whether it’s for our ideas, preferences or choices – even when sometimes we would have to stand alone.
+While it’s wonderful and reassuring to have others believing in us and supporting our choices, there will be times that we need to be able to stand our ground, even if it means that we’d have to stand alone.

 This simply means that we need to learn to make choices and take actions that are unapologetically true to who we are.